mikeoon/flip_or_skip/README.md

 # Creating Flip Target:

 StockX.com charges a 12.5% fee of the selling price for first time sellers.
-I created a binary classifier and labeled the anything with the below equation a flip.
+I created a binary classifier and labeled all sneakers with the below equation a flip.

 ![equation](https://latex.codecogs.com/gif.latex?%20v_{resale}%20-%200.125v_{resale}%20>%20v_{retail})